What is a Design System?

-The outcome is a consistent brand message, clearly defined documentation and UI components to be used across all digital platforms.
+The outcome is a consistent brand message, clearly defined documentation, and UI components that create a repeatable design to be used across all digital platforms.

 Without a design system, a product can lose its identity and start looking like a patchwork, creating a disjointed user experience as said before.

 The first task before building a design system is classifying all the visual components within the product.

 This will highlight where the biggest inconsistencies within the product are and will help the team to pick the most important and most used elements and components of the product.
 It also serves your customers and makes their lives easier.

 When you create a consistent experience you reduce the cognitive load that exists when the user switches from a mobile product to its desktop version.